-- Attendance & Absences This course emphasized participation as reflected in the grading structure.
+- 1) Attendance & Absences This course emphasized participation as reflected in the grading structure.
 Attendance is a major component of this and will be reflected in final grades.
 Adherence to your section's in-person or blended schedule is required by University policy.
 Notice is required in advance if a class will be missed due to illness or extraordinary circumstance. - 2) Assignment Completion & Late Work All assignments are to be completed and uploaded to Blackboard by the posted due date.
-Late work will not be accepted. - 3) Academic Conduct Code Cheating and plagiarism will not be tolerated in any Metropolitan College course.
+Unexcused late work will be penalized 10% per day. - 3) Academic Conduct Code Cheating and plagiarism will not be tolerated in any Metropolitan College course.
 They will result in no credit for the assignment or examination and may lead to disciplinary actions.
 Please take the time to review the Student Academic Conduct Code. - 4) Generative AI This course will follow the BU GAIA policy for using Generative AI in coursework.
 Read this policy carefully!
 Use of AI tools will be called for in certain areas of the course and must be used and cited as described.
 CDS Generative AI Assistance (GAIA) Policy - 5) Remote Students This course has a combination of traditional and blended learning students.
 All classes in E1 remote weeks will be streamed and recorded using the Blackboard "Zoom Live Classroom" link.
 All students are expected to be in class on the designated in-person learning days. - 6) BU Community COVID-19 Public Health Policies We will follow all BU Covid and health guidelines.
-Please get a test if symptomatic and let me know if you anticipate missing class due to illness.
+Please get a test if symptomatic and let me know if you anticipate missing class due to illness. - 7) Assignment Citations All utilized text and electronic sources are expected to be footnoted and cited in Assignments.
+Use a format of your choosing as long as it is consistent.
+Al logs should be attached to Assignments when used.
+Failure to cite sources will be a minimum 10% penalty, up to a maximum of no credit and referral for Academic Misconduct.